satoshi-ikehata/CNN-PS-ECCV2018/README.md

 <img src="webimage/img000.png" width="300">

-The final result [Mean] is the error about the averaged surface normal over normals predicted from K (K=10 in this case) differently rotated observation maps.
-See details in my paper.
-Finally, you will see the predicted surface normal map and the error map.
+The final result [Mean] is the error about the averaged surface normal over normals predicted from K (K=10 in this case) differently rotated observation maps (See details in my paper).
+Finally, you will get the predicted surface normal map and the error map.

 <img src="webimage/img001.png" width="600">

 ### Important notice about DiLiGenT datasets